About blue cod

 - only found in New Zealand waters

-- more abundant south of Cook Strait and around the Chatham Islands.
+- more common around the South Island and the Chatham Islands.

 You can help us by providing: